-The entire program will cost $4,500.00.
-Upon acceptance into the program, there is a $100 non-refundable deposit (applied toward tuition for the programs final segment) to hold your spot and express your commitment to complete the entire 2 year program.
-Each segment will cost $450 (except the last because of your deposit), and is due 3 weeks before the start of that segment.
+The entire program will cost $4,650.00 Upon acceptance into the program, we request you submit a $100 non-refundable deposit (applied toward tuition for the programs final segment) to hold your spot and express your commitment to complete the entire 2-year program.
+Each segment will cost $465 (except the last at $365 because of your deposit), and is due 2-3 weeks before the start of that segment.

 2018 - 2020 Program Course Dates

 Segment 1 - Jan 31 to Feb 2, 2020

 Segment 2 - Apr 17 to Apr 19, 2020

 Segment 7-10, year 2 TBD once we meet as a group

 "We have benefited greatly as a company and individually as practitioners to have this type of expertise and training.
 Gordon Browne PT brings a breath of fresh air to rehabilitation, and to how we treat our clients.
 His knowledge of movement is cutting edge, and how he implements that into a medical model for practitioners is practical and easy."

 Kurt Moss PT